-On 20 October 2017, Ares Repco Limited ("Ares Repco"), an indirect wholly-owned subsidiary of the Company, as lessee, entered into a lease renewal agreement (the "Lease Renewal Agreement") with Reignwood International Investment (Group) Company Limited ("Reignwood International Investment"), a direct whollyowned subsidiary of Reignwood, as lessor, in respect of the renewal of the lease of the premises (the "Premises") situated at Level 96, International Commerce Centre, 1 Austin Road West, Hong Kong for a term of 8 months and 26 days commencing from 20 October 2017 and expiring on 15 July 2018 at a monthly rent of HK\$241,800, exclusive of rates, air-conditioning charges and property management fee, subject to the terms and conditions of the Lease Agreement.
+On 19 September 2018, Ares Repco Limited ("Ares Repco"), an indirect wholly-owned subsidiary of the Company, as lessee, entered into a lease renewal agreement (the "Lease Renewal Agreement") with Reignwood International Investment (Group) Company Limited ("Reignwood International Investment"), a direct whollyowned subsidiary of Reignwood, as lessor, in respect of the renewal of the lease of the premises (the "Premises") situated at Level 96, International Commerce Centre, 1 Austin Road West, Hong Kong for a term of 3 years commencing from 16 July 2018 and expiring on 15 July 2021 at a monthly rent of HK\$135,720, exclusive of rates, air-conditioning charges and property management fee, subject to the terms and conditions of the Lease Agreement.

-Dr. Chanchai RUAYRUNGRUANG owns the entire share capital of Reignwood, which in turn holds 182,459,527 shares in the capital of the Company, representing approximately 53.33% of the then total issued share capital of the Company on 20 October 2017, and is the controlling shareholder of the Company.
+Dr. Chanchai RUAYRUNGRUANG owns the entire share capital of Reignwood, which in turn holds 182,459,527 shares in the capital of the Company, representing approximately 53.33% of the then total issued share capital of the Company on 16 July 2018, and is the controlling shareholder of the Company.
 The lessor is a direct wholly-owned subsidiary of Reignwood and, therefore, an associate of Dr. Chanchai RUAYRUNGRUANG and a connected person of the Company.
 The transactions contemplated under the Lease Agreement constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.

-The annual cap of the aggregate amount payable by Ares Repco to Reignwood International Investment set by the Board for the renewal of the lease of the Premises for the period from 20 October 2017 to 31 March 2018 is HK\$1,610,000.
-During the year ended 31 March 2018, the total amount incurred by Ares Repco to Reignwood International Investment pursuant to the Lease Renewal Agreement was HK\$3,200,295.
-Further details of this continuing connected transaction are set out in the announcement of the Company dated 20 October 2017.
+The annual cap of the aggregate amount payable by Ares Repco to Reignwood International Investment set by the Board for the renewal of the lease of the Premises for the period from 16 July 2018 to 31 March 2019 is HK\$1,380,000.
+During the year ended 31 March 2019, the total amount incurred by Ares Repco to Reignwood International Investment pursuant to the Lease Renewal Agreement was HK\$2,303,442.
+Further details of this continuing connected transaction are set out in the announcement of the Company dated 19 September 2018.